 Effective Communication: Your healthy smile also helps you speak and communicate with the people around you.
 This allows you to interact with friends, family, co-workers and the various people you interact with during a typical day.
 Daily interactions truly provide a vital service and you can thank your pearly whites for that!

-To show your gratitude for your smile, at Meadowdale Dental Clinic in Lynnwood, Washington, we recommend brushing and flossing daily, chewing sugarless gum and staying properly hydrated.
-And if you haven’t had your second cleaning for the year with Dr. Lois Lee, you can schedule your next visit by calling (425) 361-0842 today!
+To show your gratitude for your smile, at [practice_name] in Lynwood, [state], we recommend brushing and flossing daily, chewing sugarless gum and staying properly hydrated.
+And if you haven’t had your second cleaning for the year with Dr. Dr. Lois Lee, you can schedule your next visit by calling [phone] today!